 The Caughlin family has called for an independent review since the OPP has not been able to solve the 1974 murder of Karen Caughlin.
 Most disturbing is that “Commissioner Lewis won’t meet with the Caughlin family, something else it [the family] requested Tuesday.”

-In 1974, Karen Caughlin was murdered.
+In 1974, Karen Caughlin was killed.
 She was only 14 years old.
 On March 15, 1974, Karen went to school as usual.
 She had made after-school plans to go to a friend’s home.
 Later they would go to the Rose Garden roller rink.
 They made tentative arrangements for Karen to stay overnight.

 Karen and her friend left the rink around 11pm.
 They accepted a ride from a couple of boys and left in a pick-up truck.
 Karen’s friend was dropped off at her home.
 Karen continued to drive around the area with these boys until Karen was dropped off near her friend’s house close to 1am (March 16, 1974).
 This was the last time Karen was seen alive.